shehabattia96/SFND_Lidar_Obstacle_Detection/src/quiz/cluster/README.md

 ### Knn Clustering

 - The solution in the lesson sounds pretty expensive.
 We're transversing the Kd-Tree, which is O(n) worst case, then for each unprocessed point, we're transversing again to get a list of nearby points (let's say, length x), so total time complexity = O(N^2+x).
-  - If we can capture max and min points in each direction while searching, we could assume all points in the ROI between min and max are processed, then do Kd-Tree search on just the boundary points.
+  - If we can capture ~~max and min points in each direction while searching, we could assume all points in the ROI between min and max are processed, then do Kd-Tree search on just the boundary points.~~ (in hind-sight, this wasn't necessary since Kd-tree search handles iteratively finding closest neighbors..
+HOWEVER, adding all the found IDs to the searchedNodes list was good.)
     - Then we BFS the entire tree and keep clustering

 ## future enhancements